relaxdiego/relaxdiego.github.com/_posts/2017-10-20-coding-kids.md

 <center>
 I later found out that she was one of the more shy kids
 <br/>in the class.
 Yet she voluntarily raised her hand to
-<br/>try out Scratch in front of the class!
+<br/>try out Scratch in front of everyone!
 </center>
 <br>